 Github platform

-GitHub is a code hosting platform for version control and collaboration using the version control system Git.
-The platform lets programmers and others work together on projects from anywhere.
-Millions of developers and companies build, ship, and maintain their software on GitHub.
+GitHub is a code hosting platform that uses the version-control system Git to track and manage source files.
+It lets developers, writers, and other contributors work together on projects from anywhere in the world.
+Millions of developers and companies build, ship, and maintain their software on GitHub every day.

 The JAMstack